 That said, listed below are the 10 ways to keep your skin elastic and younger looking for longer:

-1. Get on a skin care routine appropriate for your skin.
+1. Get on a skincare routine appropriate for your skin.

 2. Eat a balanced diet.

 Just 15 minutes of moderate to intense cardio workout daily can significantly improve your overall health and your skin’s appearance.

 5. Sign Up for anti-aging treatments.

 Another procedure that has become highly recommended for correcting saggy skin is radio frequency (RF) therapy which uses radio waves to stimulate the deep layers of your skin to jumpstart regeneration and renewal that volumizes your skin.

 6. Minimize sun exposure.

 Have a comprehensive sun care strategy that includes catching the early morning sun, religious sunscreen application, and wearing gears that physically shield you from harmful UV rays.

 7. Shift to a healthier lifestyle.

 Both vices seriously degrade your skin and deliver toxins that further compromise your overall health, skin health included.
-Smoking does cause acne as well.

 8. Give yourself sufficient time to rest.

 Chronic sleeplessness compromises that restorative mechanism and, even worsens the rate of your body’s aging process when it starts affecting your hormones that regulate key processes in your body, including metabolism.

 9. Cleanse without soap.

 These don’t clog your pores and do not leave residues behind that can irritate and even erode your skin.

 10. Stop stressing.

-For your skin, in particular, stress triggers the release of cortisol, a stress hormone which, in turn, causes collagen to weaken and breakdown.
-This situation can worsen your saggy skin problem.
+For your skin, in particular, stress triggers the release of cortisol, a stress hormone that, in turn, causes collagen to weaken and break down.